Research and engagement — Digital Identity Programme

 In 1 survey, almost a quarter of those who had used government services had had some kind of personal information leaked, hacked or used without their permission.
 The inconsistent application of data, privacy, identification and security standards was a contributing factor to these breaches.

-These types of concerns about privacy and security also pose risks to both customers and businesses by undermining trust and confidence in the digital identity ecosystem and slow adoption of their services.
+These types of concerns about privacy and security also pose risks to both customers and businesses by undermining trust and confidence in the digital identity system and slow adoption of their services.

 Ease of use